 Also, garbage, even if it’s bagged, screams “eat me” to those same rats.
-And then there are people who leave food out for other animals whether it is their own pets, urban chickens, feral cats, whatever, and this is a huge “no no.”
+Then there are people who leave food out for other animals whether it is their own pets, urban chickens, feral cats, whatever, and this is a huge “no-no.”

 Oh, and another good reason to clean up after walking the dog, rats like not only Fido’s food, but Fido’s food after it has been eaten.
 Yep, poop.

 Given that an urban garden is a veritable smorgasbord for rats, what can you do to combat them?
 The first step in control is prevention.